2023, Volume 19, Issue 1

 Abstract

 Background & Study Aim: Reaction time is the time elapsed from the stimulus (nerve impulse) to the initiation of movement.
 This ability involves performing a deliberate motor action in the shortest possible time, utilizing the entire body or a specific part of it.
 Excellent speed and short reaction time are among the most essential elements of modern tennis.
 A lightning-fast start towards the ball, quick decision-making during returns or volleys (especially in doubles matches) can contribute to high performance in tennis.
 Recent match analyses of the world's top tennis players have shown that speed is the motor skill that distinguishes the exceptional among the best players.
-The aim of this study was knowledge about the relationship between reaction time and special fitness in tennis players aged 10-12 years.
+The aim of the study was to knowledge of the relationship between reaction time and special fitness of tennis players aged 10-12 years old.

-Materials & Methods: The study involved 45 tennis players training in clubs in the Podlaskie Voivodeship, Poland.
+Material & Methods: The study involved 45 tennis players training in clubs in the Podlaskie Voivodeship, Poland.
 The participants were divided into age categories, and the tennis players varied in their level of sport advancement.
-Two tests were used to assess reaction time: the Piórkowski Apparatus for measuring simple reaction time and the Cross Apparatus for measuring complex reaction time.
+Two tests were used to assess reaction time: Blink.Pro Infinity (reaction time test); International Tennis Number (special fitness of tennis players test).